lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 - Trying using MSW in a browser.
 You can use the same mock endpoint handlers for both your tests and development.
 - Explore MSW more and see what other interesting features it offers.
+- Compare Cypress, MSW and other runners.
+Figure out which one like you better, and which one fits your workflow best.

 \pagebreak